Alaanor/RcArchiver/README.md

 # RcArchiver

-WebApp & Discord bot to efficiently manage battle report from travian.
+A Discord bot to efficiently manage battle report from travian.

-## Discord bot

-[Invite](https://discordapp.com/oauth2/authorize/?permissions=3072&scope=bot&client_id=332211775296634880) the bot on your discord server.

-See `!help` for usage on discord. (french)

-## Website

-Not ready yet.
+This project was ended and then abandoned.
+It may still work but you'll need to run it yourself.